Macodes sanderiana: Habitat and ecology

 Macodes sanderiana grows from close to sea-level in low elevation rain forests up to altitudes of at least 800 meters at the lower boundary of the cloud forest.
 This orchid can grow on a range of substrates which occur through its range.
 Sander’s orchid is most commonly grown on humus covered rocks near streams and from between rocks in areas where topsoil is almost entirely absent.
 Despite this orchid usually being described as terrestrial, it is known to grow as a lithophyte in minute crevices in karst cliff faces.
 Two unspecified species of New Guinean Macodes are even known to grow on trees (possibly Macodes petola or M. sanderiana).
 As well as growing on substrates with good drainage they also are known to grow in clay soils that never dry out.
 Sander's orchids are often found growing within moss layers on the forest floor and are known to co-occur with the pacific lychee tree Pometia pinnata.
 In New Guinea, M. sanderiana flowers annually in July, with each stem producing a maximum of one flower spike.
 All orchids are known to depend on mycorrhizal fungi for germination and to aid nutrient uptake.
 Despite this, researchers have been unable to isolate mycorrhiza from M. sanderiana.

 Distribution

-Macodes sanderiana has been principally recorded in New Guinea and the Bismark Archipelago.
+Macodes sanderiana has been principally recorded in New Guinea and the Bismarck Archipelago.
 It also grows in Vanuatu including the Banks Islands, as well as Sumatra.
-It is found at altitudes from near sea level to 850 meters, at temperatures ranging from 20 to 35 degrees Celsius.
+It is found at altitudes from near sea level to 850 m, at temperatures ranging from 20 to 35 Celsius.